 up in the morning.
 If your house is well sealed and insulated, you may

-find you can turn the heat down even earlier in the evening, and later
+find you can turn the heat down even earlier in the evening, and up again later

 in the morning.